devanshuDesai/ucsd-cse95-f18.github.io/index.md

    - 1: your work shows that you haven't put much time in it or you didn't finish all the required readings or assignments before class
    - 0: no work was submitted on time

-    If your weekly assignments total is less than 80%, you will fail this class
+    If your weekly assignments total is less than 80%, you will fail this class.

 2. Participation